oksana0410/restaurant-kitchen-service/README.md

 python manage.py migrate
 python manage.py runserver # starts Django Server
 ```
+You can create you own account or log in using:
+    username: admin1
+    password: adminpassword
 ## Features

 * Robust authentication system for both Cooks and Users